andrewOOP/UNREAL_PORT_PROJECT/README.md

 Sprites
 --------------
 * Unity - Sprite is 2D by default
-* Unreal - Paper2D is 3D by default
+* Unreal - Paper2D is 3D by default (as in 2D sprites in a 3D world)

 Collision
 --------------